 Online Certificate Status Protocol (OCSP) is a mechanism for browsers to check the validity of certificates presented by HTTPS websites.
 This guards against revoked certificates.
-This has been an issue for big websites, which had bad certs issued and had to be revoked.
+This has been an issue for big websites, which had bad certs issued (for their domain to entities other than the owning company) and had to be revoked upon complaints to the cert issuer.
 Google has stated its intent to begin distrusting Symantec certs in 2018.
 A counterpoint to Google appears in this interesting article which notes deficiencies in Chrome’s implementation of OCSP, and of privacy issue for the website visitors with OCSP checks.

-Let’s look at what Mozilla is doing about this, as they have attempted to implement OCSCP correctly.
+Let’s look at what Mozilla is doing about this, as they have attempted to implement OCSP correctly.

 How to setup OCSP stapling with letsencrypt: